aurakei/aurakei/README.md

 - 👋 Hi, I’m @aurakei.
-- 👀 I’m interested in front-end webdesign and app development.
+- 👀 I’m interested in fullstack software development and app development.
 - 🌱 I’m currently increassing my skills in php.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MERN projects and any full-stack project using PHP or NodeJs
 - 📫 Follow me on twitter @Aurakeith3.

 <!---